The Sound and the Fury: Plot summary

 The Compsons, a once-prosperous white family, live in Jefferson, Mississippi.
 They have three sons: Quentin, Benjamin ("Benjy"), and Jason, along with a daughter named Candace ("Caddy").
 The family also employs a black servant, Dilsey Gibson, who lives on their property with her family.
 Early in their childhoods, the Compson children's grandmother ("Damuddy") dies.
 Caddy climbs a tree to look inside her grandmother's room and observe her funeral, while her brothers look up at her mud-soaked underwear.
 Later, when Benjy is five years old, his parents realize he's severely mentally disabled and incapable of speech; his mother, who originally named him after her brother Maury, renames him Benjamin.

 In 1909, Caddy has sex with a boy named Dalton Ames.
 Quentin, distraught, attempts to defend her honor.
 He proposes a joint suicide with Caddy, tries to fight Ames, and tells his father that he, not Ames, had sex with his sister.
 (Note: It is ambiguous which, if any, of these events actually happened, and which are merely Quentin's imagination.
 After the book's publication, Faulkner stated that Quentin only imagined the confession to his father.)
 The Compsons send Quentin to Harvard University, paying for his tuition by selling Benjy's share of the family's land.
 His parents then take Caddy, now pregnant, (Note: Some critics interpret Dalton Ames as the father of Caddy's child.
 Others believe the father was not Ames.) to French Lick, Indiana, where she meets a banker named Herbert Head.
 Caddy and Head marry in 1910, and Head promises Jason Compson a job at his bank.
 However, Caddy's father reveals that she was pregnant before meeting Head, leading Head to divorce her.

 On June 2, 1910, Quentin plans to kill himself.
-After buying flat irons, he meets a young Italian girl and tries to take her home, only for her brother to interpret him as a kidnapper.
+After buying flat irons, he meets a young Italian girl who speaks no English at a bakery and tries to return her home, only for her brother to interpret him as a kidnapper.
 He reports Quentin to the authorities, who make him pay a fine.
 Later, Quentin attacks his boorish classmate Gerald Bland, who reminds him of Dalton Ames, but Bland knocks him unconscious.
 Quentin returns to his dorm to clean himself up, then uses the irons to drown himself in the Charles River.
 Caddy names her daughter Quentin ("Miss Quentin") after her late brother.